A four year training in two phases: DETAILS.

-- The Evolution of Consciousness through Art
+- Evolution of Consciousness Through Art

-- Biographical Conversations
+- Biographical Conversation

-- Thresholds and Destiny
+- Destiny and Karma

 An Overview of Biography and Social Art

 What is Biography Work, this new approach to human life which is being developed more and more around the world?
 Rather than merely focusing on the details of an individual life, it expands our human perspective to include an exploration of the larger world within which we live.
 Learning to read biography–“life-writing” as the word suggests–encourages an appreciation for the cosmic rhythms that sustain life.
 Discovering the growth process of a rose or drawing the seasons of a tree can bring a sense of order and lawfulness as we look at human life.
-The Biography and Social Art Program takes us into the complexities of human becoming and can shed light on questions of meaning.
+The Biography and Social Art Certificate Program takes us into the complexities of human becoming and sheds light on questions of meaning.

-The Biography and Social Art Program provides a laboratory for adult learning in which participants are trained through their own activity.
-Working together with stories, our own and also fairy tales and myths, awakens new imaginations that can break the spell that has enchanted the world and bewitched us into believing only what can be weighed and measured.
+The Biography and Social Art Certificate Program provides a laboratory in which participants are trained through their own activity.
+Working together with stories–our own and also fairy tales and myths–awakens new imaginations that can break the spell that has enchanted the world and bewitched us into believing only what can be weighed and measured.
 Working artistically with others, participants cultivate a living understanding of nature, biography, the story of humanity, and the cosmos.
 Learning to trust process, while lessening the focus on product, encourages a sense of play, risk and adventure.